tatumio/tatum-php/docs/Api/CeloApi.md

 Generate Celo wallet

-<p><b>1 credit per API call</b></p> <p>Tatum supports BIP44 HD wallets.
+**1 credit per API call**

+ Tatum supports BIP44 HD wallets.
 It is very convenient and secure, since it can generate 2^31 addresses from 1 mnemonic phrase.
-Mnemonic phrase consists of 24 special words in defined order and can restore access to all generated addresses and private keys.<br/>Each address is identified by 3 main values:<ul><li>Private Key - your secret value, which should never be revealed</li><li>Public Key - public address to be published</li><li>Derivation index - index of generated address</li></ul></p><p>Tatum follows BIP44 specification and generates for Celo wallet with derivation path m'/44'/52752'/0'/0.
+Mnemonic phrase consists of 24 special words in defined order and can restore access to all generated addresses and private keys.

+Each address is identified by 3 main values:

+<ul><li>Private Key - your secret value, which should never be revealed</li><li>Public Key - public address to be published</li><li>Derivation index - index of generated address</li></ul>

+Tatum follows BIP44 specification and generates for Celo wallet with derivation path m'/44'/52752'/0'/0.
 More about BIP44 HD wallets can be found here - <a target="_blank" href="https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki">https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki</a>.
-Generate BIP44 compatible Celo wallet.</p>
+Generate BIP44 compatible Celo wallet.

 ### Example